deton57/oke-labs/oke-rancher/cluster.md

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/part2/region.PNG)

+**If you are a Mac user, use this link: https://ocikb.com/create-keys-in-pem-format ** For windows users, you can continue with the following steps:

 5. Now we move to Mobaxterm terminal.
 We should create a Public/Private key for the API.
 This is a different requirement from the one we did before.